 - If you selected None, no sub-title will appear on the form. - 5.
-To add the current workflow state or the object's Unique ID to the top of the form, click the icon beside

-Workflow State Bar and/or Unique ID in the Add to Header section.
-Click the as required.
+To add the current workflow state or the object's Unique ID to the top of the form, click the icon beside Workflow State Bar and/or Unique ID in the Add to Header section.
+Click the icon to disable these options as required.